SeaQL/seaql.github.io/Blog/blog/2022-09-27-getting-started-with-seaography.md

 + async-graphql-poem = { version = "4.0.10" }
 ```

-Then, derive a few more macros for all of the SeaORM entities.
+Then, derive a few macros on the SeaORM entities.

 ```diff title=src/entities/film_actor.rs
 use sea_orm::entity::prelude::*;